As a Regional Centre of Excellence,

 Please note: portable phones carried by Hospital staff operate on a lower frequency and do not affect the operation of medical equipment.

 You may hear one of our regular fire drills ("Code Red") during your hospital stay.
 If you are on your patient care unit when you hear the alarm, please return to your room and keep your door closed.
-If you are in another area of the Hospital such as the Restaurant or Gift Shop, please remain where you are until the "all clear" signal is given.
+If you are in another area of the Hospital such as the Cafeteria or Gift Shop, please remain where you are until the "all clear" signal is given.
 A staff member will inform you should any action become necessary.

 During your stay at Southlake, all physicians, staff, student, and volunteers responsible for your care will display current Hospital identification.
 Hospital identification includes the name, department and picture of the staff member.
 Student identification badges will read “Students” with the Southlake logo.